shaunntan/PlayPal/Readme.txt

-The launch config and environment variables were set up for use with Shaunn Tan's account: cs5224m5@comp.nus.edu.sg
+The launch config and environment variables were set up for use with Shaunn Tan's account: cs5224m5@comp.nus.edu.sg MongoDB Atlas account is owned by Shaunn Tan.

 Launch Config Prerequisites:
     1) Place environment variables in .env into AWS Systems Manager Parameter Store